Last updated February 9, 2023

 GURPS stands for Generic Universal RolePlaying System, and that's exactly what it is: One set of rules that works for all genres.
 We have published over 400 different books and supplements for GURPS.
 And check out the character design program, GURPS Character Assistant, for Fourth Edition.
 For more information, read our More About GURPS page.

 Ogre was Steve Jackson's first game, originally published in 1977.
 It's a future wargame in which one side has a single giant robot tank, the Ogre, and the other has a force of infantry and armor.
 The Ogre's goal is to destroy the enemy Command Post, while the defender's goal is to preserve it, regardless of losses.
 Ogre has been released in a number of versions, including miniatures rules.
 The current version is Ogre 6th Edition.
 Plastic miniatures have been released, and more sets are coming.
 A computer game from Auroch Digital is now on Steam.
-And we are continuing to release scenarios and other Ogre support.
+And we occasionally release scenarios and other Ogre support.

 Always.
 Check out

-• Now reaching supporters in the U.S.: a gigantic new edition of Car Wars!
+• The new edition of Car Wars!

 Warehouse 23 is SJ Games' online store.
 We mostly sell our own games and products, but we also stock the wares of other publishers, such as Atlas Games and Amarillo Design Bureau.
 Warehouse 23 sells both physical games and digital files.
 You can buy a copy of the core Munchkin set, SJ Games-branded clothing, a download of the digital-only GURPS Gun Fu, and a PDF of the out-of-print classic Toon at the same (virtual) place!